MSc Social Work 24 months Postgraduate Programme By University of Bristol |TopUniversities

 7+

-An upper second-class honours degree or international equivalent.
-English and Mathematics GCSE grade C or above or international equivalent.
+You will typically need an upper second-class honours degree or an international equivalent in any subject and English and Mathematics GCSE grade 4 (C) or above or international equivalent.

 2 Years